Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 If the characters don’t rescue [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) from captivity before [Parson Pellinost](https://www.dndbeyond.com/monsters/parson-pellinost) completes his interrogation and triggers her full possession, the goblin warlock is taken over by her otherworldly patron.
 Her alignment becomes chaotic evil, and she gains the legendary actions noted in her stat block.
 After destroying Pellinost and the garrison of Fort Venture, Bol’bara heads into the [[Brokenveil Marsh]], slaying every creature she meets on her way back to destroy the village of [[Urzin]].

 To prevent the people of [[Urzin]] from suffering a terrible fate, the characters must track Bol’bara across the swamp and intercept her for a final confrontation.
 You can use a location the characters didn’t visit on their journey to the fort as the site of a climactic battle, or reuse an already-visited site as a location for a deadly ambush.
-Alternatively, you could have the characters catch the warlock as she reaches [[Urzin]], turning the unique village into the site of a deadly battle.
+Alternatively, you could have the characters catch the warlock as she reaches Urzin, turning the unique village into the site of a deadly battle.

 Ending Bol’bara’s possession while she is alive is beyond the characters’ abilities.
 However, if the warlock is reduced to 0 hit points during the party’s confrontation with her, she falls [unconscious](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Unconscious) rather than dying outright.
 If she is brought back to 1 hit point within 3 rounds, she is restored to her normal self.
 This reverts her alignment to chaotic good and causes her to lose her legendary actions.
 A character who succeeds on a DC 13 Intelligence ([Arcana](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Arcana) or [Religion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Religion)) check when the warlock falls can deduce this fact from observing how the unnatural magic infusing her dissipates, or the characters might receive this information as a prophetic insight from the [Mossback Steward](https://www.dndbeyond.com/monsters/mossback-steward) ([area B8](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-unwelcome-spirits#B8TheMossbackSteward "area B8")).

 ## Concluding the Adventure

 If the characters successfully rescue or defeat [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), they have the gratitude of [Buhfal II](https://www.dndbeyond.com/monsters/ogre-lord-buhfal-ii) and the people of [[Urzin]]—and will no doubt attract the questionable attention of local [[Kryn Dynasty]] operatives.
-If the characters fail, Bol’bara attacks [[Urzin]] and becomes an ongoing threat in [[Brokenveil Marsh]]—a threat for which the characters are almost certain to be blamed, by any surviving goblinoids and the [[Dwendalian Empire]] alike.
+If the characters fail, Bol’bara attacks Urzin and becomes an ongoing threat in [[Brokenveil Marsh]]—a threat for which the characters are almost certain to be blamed, by any surviving goblinoids and the [[Dwendalian Empire]] alike.

 ### Character Advancement